NetGovern/api-guidelines/docs/patterns/basic.md

 ### Sorting

-Clients MUST assume no inherent ordering of resuls unless default sort order is specified.
+Clients MUST assume no inherent ordering of results unless default sort order is specified.

 Collection MAY support sorting by indicating a `sort` query parameter.